Table of contents

 When writing your PTO policy, take care to clarify its limits and details.
 This will help employees understand their PTO allowance and support them in balancing their work and personal life.
 Below is a list of factors you may want to consider when writing your PTO policy.

-You should also consider the cost of offering your PTO package to your colleagues.
+You should also consider the cost of offering PTO.
 As mentioned above, a generous PTO package can go a long way in attracting talent and reducing turnover.
 However, you should ensure you can afford the package you’re offering.

 You should also specify the rate at which employees accrue their PTO.
 Usually, employees accrue a certain number of hours of PTO per pay period worked.
 You can multiply the accrual rate by the number of pay periods worked to calculate how much PTO your employee can take each year.

-You will also need to consider whether you want to offer a policy that increases PTO allowance with employee tenure.
-Many businesses increase the amount of PTO they offer to employees in line with length of service milestones, for example, an extra one or two days of PTO for every five years worked.
+You will also need to consider whether you want to offer a policy that increases PTO allowance the longer employees work for your business.
+For example, you may want to consider an extra one or two days of PTO for every five years worked.

-In this example, an employee offered 10 days of PTO would receive 12 days of PTO after five years of service and 14 days of PTO after 10 years.
+In this example, an employee offered 10 days of PTO would receive 12 days of PTO after five years of employment and 14 days of PTO after 10 years.

 The final thing you should consider is the limits of your policy.
 If you don’t limit the amount of PTO your employees can accrue or carry over, you may find yourself in a position where you have a lot of PTO to pay out later down the line.
 Putting a limit on PTO accrual will encourage your employees to take their PTO within the current vacation year, rather than carrying it over to the next year.